 I coined this phrase many years ago: “There is never a lack of subject matter; just absence of creativity.”
-(I was really proud of myself for coming up with it!
-If it speaks to you, share it on Twitter!)
+(I was really proud of myself for coming up with it!)
 I liked that quote so much that I had a banner of it created, which ran around the wall in my studio.
 It’s reminder to all of us that life provides everything we need to be creative at all times.
 It’s up to us to find it, and decide what we do with it.

 It isn’t without its challenges, however.
 While I’m currently doing great, there are times when I feel so worn out and fatigued that my creativity suffers.
 I no longer feel the burning desire to draw or paint, and writing is nearly impossible.
 It’s as if my brain has a veil over it, and I simply can’t think clearly.
 Teaching becomes a challenge.
 I try to be upbeat, even when I’m sound-sensitive and everyday chatter amongst my students seems to be coming out of a megaphone, overwhelming my senses.
 I’m pleased to say I’ve never cancelled a class because of it, even when I honestly wanted to.
 I’ve never missed a deadline either.
 I keep on trying.
 But, just an ordinary day becomes simply exhausting.
 And creativity, well, that becomes an emotion that is eclipsed by fatigue and pain.